weizman/temp-website/_posts/2020-02-02-same-origin-realms-practical-usage.md

 It was decided we run this experiment.
 The question we ask is:

-> "do websites form same origin reams and access them synchronously? and if so, how often?"
+> "do websites form same origin realms and access them synchronously? and if so, how often?"

 In order to get there, here are the steps we must take: